 Ideally natural light will be your best friend when photographing jewelry.
 You still want sunlight to be indirect so shoot on a cloudy day and bring your setup close to the largest window you have.

 Just before you start shooting remember to turn off all other unnecessary light sources in the room.
-It’s important not to mix different types of lighting that may result in an unbalanced colour temperature – but we’ll come to that shortly.
+It’s important not to mix different types of lighting that may result in an unbalanced colour temperature.

 When photographing jewelry keep in mind that metals and gemstones are highly reflective.
 Therefore, unless you account for it, you’ll be faced with reflections on the surface which can be more distracting than pleasing.